Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 set_child!(window, button)
 ```

-Here we hide a button when it is clicked.
+In which a button is hidden when it is clicked.
 This means the button cannot be clicked again, as its interactivity is only available while it is shown.
-Once the button is shown, it's allocated size becomes `(0, 0)`.
-This is true for all widgets.
+Once the button is hidden, its allocated size becomes `(0, 0)`.

-If we instead just want to make the button invisible, but still have it be clickable, we need use [`set_opacity!`](@ref).
+If we instead just want to make the button invisible, but still have it be clickable, we should use [`set_opacity!`](@ref).
 This functions takes a float in `[0, 1]`, where `0` is fully transparent, `1` is fully opaque:

 ```julia
 # make a button invisibile if it is visible, or visible if it is invisible